DeveloperDunne/Little-Rascal-Recipes/README.md

 Features I would have liked to implement but did not get time to would be a favourites function and maybe a like and dislike button on the comments.

+I would also liked to have styled the pages a bit more, however I just ran out of time.

 ## Django Admin

 ### Admin Home Page